sam-mac/uncertainty_survey/README.md

 # UQ PhD - Uncertainty Survey
-Survey of a few methods for inferring uncertainty.
+Survey of a few methods for inferring posterior, which is required for ascertaining uncertainty (about model/knowledge, as well as data).
 Datasets will include standard benchmarks for classification, regression, multi-model learning, and domain adaption.
 If time permits, wother benchmarks might be added (relating to graph learning and counterfactual inference), but let's see how things progress.

 ## Tasks